-If you are 65 or older, a health care worker, child care provider, or are a food and agriculture essential worker, please click the following link to schedule your COVID vaccine appointment: www.tvhc.org/vaccine
+If you are 18 or older, please click the following link to schedule your COVID vaccine appointment: www.tvhc.org/vaccine

 LEARN THE FACTS

 Currently there are two vaccines, made by Pfizer and Moderna that received Emergency Use Authorization from the FDA in December 2020.